-- General demand to repair and improve degrading US marine infrastructure; - · Language in the Transportation Bill urging action for resolution of the discrepancy between Harbor Maintenance tax collections and expenditures; - Renewed focus on coastal rehabilitation along the Gulf Coast - Expected increases in cargo volume and future demands from larger ships transiting the Panama Canal will require ports along the Gulf Coast and Atlantic Seaboard to perform additional dredging services and expand port infrastructure; and - Improving economic conditions and increased activity in the petrochemical industry will necessitate capital expenditures, including larger projects as well as maintenance call-out work.
+- General demand to repair and improve degrading US marine infrastructure; - Renewed focus on coastal rehabilitation along the Gulf Coast - Expected increases in cargo volume and future demands from larger ships transiting the Panama Canal will require ports along the Gulf Coast and Atlantic Seaboard to perform additional dredging services and expand port infrastructure; and - Improving economic conditions and increased activity in the petrochemical industry will necessitate capital expenditures, including larger projects as well as maintenance call-out work.

-Our focus in 2013 will be to concentrate on our core business objectives; to manage our business effectively and efficiently, continue to maintain a strong backlog while maintaining our pricing discipline; to closely monitor the costs of our operations; and to maintain our strong balance sheet.
+We continue to concentrate on our core business objectives; to manage our business effectively and efficiently, continue to maintain a strong backlog while maintaining our pricing discipline; to closely monitor the costs of our operations; and to maintain our strong balance sheet.